harrison-blake/lighthouse/content/markdown/home.md

----
-title: Harrison Blake
----

 # 👋 Hi, I'm Harrison

-I like building things from scratch and learning how things work
+I'm a software developer who rediscovered his passion for building and understanding software

 ## 🧠 About Me

+- 2 years as a software developer at Itron working on a large rails monolith
-- Former political field organizer turned engineer
+- short stint as a field organizer
-- Always learning and occasionally shipping side projects

 ## 🛠️ Projects